 - Commercial pages from books, newspapers, and journals

 - Student papers already submitted to Turnitin

 Instructors can submit papers directly to Turnitin's web site.
-Students can also submit papers to Turnitin's web site or through the Assignments tool in Oncourse.
+Students can also submit papers to Turnitin's web site or through the Assignments tool in Oncourse or Canvas.
 Instructors may choose whether or not students can see originality reports.
 See Oncourse Turnitin integration: Overview.